dpalma9/the-real-devops-challenge/SOLUTIONS.md

 # Challenge 5.
 Docker Compose it

 Create a Docker compose and use a .env file for all the environment variables and also for security (.env file will be excluded from the repository or uploaded with default values).

+# Final Challenge.
+Deploy it on kubernetes

+All the K8S yaml files are under the *k8s* folder.

+Instead of using the .env file like on the docker-compose solution, a secret object will be used and each service will mount as env var the corresponding value.